AnthonyAprile/getting-and-cleaning-data-course-project/README.md

 # getting-and-cleaning-data-course-project
 Coursera "Getting and Cleaning Data" Project
 Below is an explanation of what is included in my course project for "Getting and Cleaning Data."
-The, data_analysis.R script performs the following tasks in sequential order:
+The, run_analysis.R script performs the following tasks in sequential order:

  - Downloads and unzips the UCI dataset if it does not already exist
  - Reads the data into tables